 The World Wide Web has been up and running since the early 1990s, and countless amounts of text, images, video, and audio have been uploaded since then.
-Run a web search today though, and it’ll serve you the newest pages first.
+Run a web search today though, and it’ll likely prioritize newer pages.
 Not great if you’re looking for something older.

-Digging into the internet’s past is possible, but you need to have the right tools and techniques for the job.
+Going back in time on the internet is possible, but you need to have the right tools and techniques to dig deep into the past.
 Once you’ve refined your skills, you can pull up everything from your first tweet to famous web pages from the previous century.

 Find old pages on the web